 Disability and Accessibility

-City of Playford provides programs and services for people with a disability as part of our strategy to enhance resident health and wellbeing.
+City of Playford provides programs and services for people with a disability to enhance resident health and wellbeing.
 We work with other agencies to further increase opportunities for people with a disability to access community and Council programs, services and facilities.

 Aboriginal and Torres Strait Islander People